Chapter 48

 Who the hell hadn’t been with Joo-dith, on any night of any random calendar?

-But why must Scott have added himself to her laundry list?
+But why must SCOTT have added himself to her long-and-winding laundry list?
 While scratching his one-and-only name off Lesley’s, for all the world to witness?

 Granted: it wasn’t as though their rift-writing hadn’t been on the wall.
 Lesley’s top three college choices were Kenyon (alma mater of Shelley Stoker), Amherst (despite not belonging to Dickinson LitSoc), and the U of C (for sticking close to home).
 Scott’s were all renowned party schools: Slippery Rock (for its letterhead), San Diego State (Raquel Welch’s alma mater), and the University of Miami (shortening the commute to spring break).
 Neither he nor she had put it into words, but both knew each other was incapable of maintaining a long-distance relationship.